-The aim of Academy of Finland Centres of Excellence is to renew research, develop research environments and educate new talented researchers, responding to society’s needs.
+The aim of Research Council of Finland Centres of Excellence is to renew research, develop research environments and educate new talented researchers, responding to society’s needs.

 The Centres of Excellence bring various research groups together around the same topic in extensive research programmes – centres of excellence.
 Centres of Excellence are at the very cutting edge of science in their fields.

-Funding is provided by the Academy of Finland for an eight-year term, enabling long-term research in complex subjects.
+Funding is provided by the Research Council of Finland for an eight-year term, enabling long-term research in complex subjects.

 The Centre of Excellence in Ancient Near Eastern Empires studies how the social identities of groups of people were formed in the ancient Near Eastern empires.

 The Near East was governed by various empires during the period starting 3,000 years ago and ending at the start of the Common Era.
 Power relations and the current dominant empire affected the identity of people, or who they felt themselves to be, in a way similar to power relations between states and societies affect the identities of people today.

 The research conducted by the Centre of Excellence in Ancient Near Eastern Empires increases our understanding of how power relations affect people's identity and lifestyle.
 The centre also develops methods in digital humanities in the fields of language technology and network analyses as well as engages local communities in the preservation of cultural heritage.

 The director of the Centre of Excellence in Ancient Near Eastern Empires is Saana Svärd.
 The centre comprises scholars from the University of Helsinki and visiting scholars.

 The Antimicrobial Resistance pandemic is considered a major global crisis because it threatens human health, not only in the form of non-treatable infections but also by complicating modern medicine as we know it: Without protective antibiotics, it would be impossible to carry out procedures such as intensive cancer treatment, organ transplantation and prosthetic joint surgery.